BG Smith takes helm of Trans Corps with ‘be bold’ leadership philosophy

-FORT LEE, VA. -- Brig.
-Gen. James M. Smith takes the Transportation Corps’ colors from Maj.
-Gen. Rodney D. Fogg, CASCOM and Fort Lee commanding general, in front of a small group and an online audience to become the 31st Chief of Transportation during the Transportation Corps Virtual Change of Command ceremony June 15 at Wiley Hall.
+FORT LEE, Va. -- Brig.
+Gen. James M. Smith became the 31st Chief of Transportation Monday upon receiving the corps colors from Maj.
+Gen. Rodney D. Fogg, CASCOM and Fort Lee commanding general, during a social-media-broadcasted ceremony performed in Wiley Hall auditorium.

+A CASCOM staff officer earlier in his career, Smith returned to Fort Lee from Fort Bragg, N. C., where he was the commanding general for the 3rd Expeditionary Sustainment Command, 18th Airborne Corps.

+“I’m proud to return,” Smith proclaimed, “and I’m happy to join the CASCOM team again.”

 |Date Taken: